 (Adapted from Sheridan, 1999)

-By looking at these charts it can be seen that many children with autism do show some of these types of play, but this is often different to their typically developing peers.
+By looking at these charts it can be seen that many autistic children do show some of these types of play, but this is often different to their typically developing peers.
 There may be many reasons for this.
 For example:

 Planning to develop your child’s play: